proofme/riak-spikes/README.md

 And you can visually see  that long responses happens with some periodics

 ## Conclusion
-My understanding of situation:
+#### My understanding of situation:
 * In this test submap have unique keys, Riak when create SOLR document map it to plain structure  where each key  produce new filed `{KEY}_map.some_register`
 * So Total number of unique fields for indexing is growing in geometry progression.
 * `10 root objects contains map with 10 unique submap keys, each contains 3 _registers =  300 unique field for indexing`

-*
+#### Problems
+* Why  it happens periodicaly when I don't touch this index at all( test script search by second index that is empty )
+* Propably this issue should  be documented in section http://docs.basho.com/riak/latest/dev/search/search-data-types/ since there is very easy to come in this situation using both Maps&Search